ChenpoHU/python_DEV_QA/Dev/consoleGames/treasurebox/README.md

 - congigure the treasure box,
 - get a boat,
 - feed the see monster
+- play rock, paper, scissor with the see monster and win
 - and enter the password for the treasure box.
 ```
 python treasureBox.py